sulis002/sulis002.github.io/index.md

 # Aspiring Analyst | Passionate Problem Solver | Lifelong Learner

 Welcome to my e-portfolio!
-Experienced professional in Procurement and Account Management with a demonstrated history of working in the airlines/aviation industry.
-Skilled in Microsoft Office Suite, Management, and QuickBooks.
-Strong administrative professional with a Bachelor of Business Administration (B.B.A) in International Business from Seattle University.
-In addition, bring over 3 years of experience in banking as a Trade Finance Sales professional, specializing handling corporate clients and delivering tailored financial solutions.
+Financial Analyst with 4+ years of experience in corporate banking, financial reporting, and data analysis.
+Proven ability to analyze financial performance, support budgeting and forecasting, and deliver actionable insights to management.
+Experienced working cross-functionally with operations, finance, product partners and client, with strong technical skills in Excel, QuickBooks, SQL, Python, Power BI, and data visualization.
+Currently pursuing an M.S. in Supply Chain Analytics with a strong focus on operational and financial optimization.

 ## 📌 Objective